cmmid/cmmid.github.io/topics/covid19/_posts/2020-07-16-wuhan-travel-restrictions.md

 ---

 #add the title of your project
-title: "The Effect of Travel Restrictions on the Geographical Spread of COVID-19 Between Large Cities in China: A Modelling Study"
+title: "The effect of travel restrictions on the geographical spread of COVID-19 between large cities in China: a modelling study"

 description: "We evaluated the effectiveness of the cordon sanitaire in Wuhan to delay or prevent outbreaks of COVID-19 in other major cities in mainland China."